-/typ literal, symbol type f lag. /mat, /sa, /str Indicate which symbol types you are setting the output format for: matrices and arrays (/mat), string arrays (/sa), and/or strings (/str).
-You can specify more than one / typ flag; the format will be set for all types indicated.
-If no / typ flag is listed, print assumes /mat. /fmted literal, enable format ting flag. /on, /off Enable/disable formatting.
+/typ literal, symbol type flag.

+/mat, Indicate which symbol types you are setting

+/sa, the output format for: matrices and arrays

+(/mat), string arrays (/sa), and/or strings

+(/str).
+You can specify more than one /

+typ flag; the format will be set for all types

+indicated.
+If no / typ flag is listed, print

+assumes /mat.

+'''

+/fmted literal, enable formatting flag. /on, /off Enable/disable formatting.
 When formatting is disabled, the contents of a variable are dumped to the screen in a "raw" format. /off is currently supported only for strings.
 "Raw" format for strings means that the entire string is printed, starting at the current cursor position.
 When formatting is enabled for strings, they are handled the same as string arrays.
-This shouldn't be too surprising, since a string is actually a 1x1 string array. /mf It controls the way rows of a matrix are nother.
-The possibilities are: /m0 no delimiters before or after rows when printing out matrices. /ml or /mbl print 1 carriage return/line feed pair before each row of a matrix with more than 1 row. /m2 or /mb2 print 2 carriage return/line feed pairs before each row of a matrix with more than 1 row. /m3 or /mb3 print "Row 1", "Row 2"before each row of a matrix with more than one row. /ma1 print 1 carriage return/line feed pair after each row of a matrix with more than 1 row. /ma2 print 2 carriage return/line feed pairs after each row of a matrix with more than 1 row. /a1 print 1 carriage return/line feed pair after each row of a matrix. /a2 print 2 carriage return/line feed pairs after each row of a matrix.
+This shouldn't be too surprising, since a string is actually a 1x1 string array. / mf .
+It controls the way rows of a matrix are another.
+The possibilities are: /m0 no delimiters before or after rows when printing out matrices. /m1 or /mb1 print 1 carriage return/line feed pair before each row of a matrix with more than 1 row. /m2 or /mb2 print 2 carriage return/line feed pairs before each row of a matrix with more than 1 row. /m3 or /mb3 print "Row 1", "Row 2"before each row of a matrix with more than one row. /ma1 print 1 carriage return/line feed pair after each row of a matrix with more than 1 row. /ma2 print 2 carriage return/line feed pairs after each row of a matrix with more than 1 row. /a1 print 1 carriage return/line feed pair after each depending on which is most compact for the number being printed.
+A format like /re will be used only if the exponent value is less than -4 or greater than the precision.
+If a /re format is used, a decimal point will always appear.
+The precision signifies the number of significant digits displayed.